-The Fund's principal financial liabilities are accrued management fees and other expenses.

-The Fund also has financial assets in the form of cash and cash equivalents and investments at FVTPL which are integral and directly derived out of its regular business.
+The Fund's principal financial liabilities are management fees payable.
+The Fund also has financial assets in the form of cash and cash equivalents and financial assets at FVTPL which are integral and directly derived out of its regular business.